PowershellScripts/PowershellScripts.github.io/articles/test/test.md

 		<p>When loading thousands of SharePoint list items, you may want to limit the number of retrieved results.
 The GetItems(CamlQuery) method allows you to define a Collaborative Application Markup Language (CAML) query that specifies which items to return.
 Creating a complex query, however, can present quite a challenge.
 To make sure every slash and value are exactly where they should be, it's easier to create a view using User Interface and then copy the CAML Query behind it.
 In this article, I am showing how to do it</p>
 	</a></li>

+ 	<li style="--i: 9"><a href="https://powershellscripts.github.io/articles/en/Viva/removeleader/">
+		<span style="display: block; text-align: right;">2024-02-17
+		<h3>Remove a Viva Engage leader</h3></span>
+		<p>The leadership feature in Viva allows you to identify the leaders in your organization and the leaders to reach their targeted audiences.
+When you want to remove the leader functionalities from a user, you need to remove him from the leaders list in the Viva Admin Center. </p>
+	</a></li>

 	<li style="--i: 9"><a href="https://powershellscripts.github.io/articles/en/Viva/How%20to%20post%20as%20delegate/">
 		<span style="display: block; text-align: right;">2024-02-03
 		<h3>Viva: How to post as a delegate</h3></span>
 		<p>Now, you can post on behalf of another person in Viva Engage.
 This feature allows Viva Engage users to assign a delegate who can post on behalf of them.
 Configure it through Yammer’s settings section... </p>
+	</a></li>

+	<li style="--i: 9"><a href="https://powershellscripts.github.io/articles/en/Viva/leadervscommunicator/">
+		<span style="display: block; text-align: right;">2024-02-03
+		<h3>Viva Engage: Leaders vs Corporate Communicators</h3></span>
+		<p>Viva Engage provides two special privileged roles that allow users for extra communication capabilities.
+One of them is Leaders and the other Corporate Communicator.
+The article compares the two roles. </p>
 	</a></li>

 	<li style="--i: 9"><a href="https://powershellscripts.github.io/articles/en/Viva/Post%20as%20a%20leader%20to%20specific%20groups/">